-In even years, the program's mathematical focus is on number theory and the theory of field extensions.
-In odd years, the program's mathematical focus is on geometry and probability.
+In even years, the program's mathematical focus is on number theory, and in odd years, the program's mathematical focus is on geometry.
 The content and sophistication vary according to the grade level of the participants.

 During a day's session (non-Friday), a young scholar's day is broken into four components: two lecture-based classes led by faculty, one break-out problem session in small groups led by undergraduate math majors, and one lunch period.
 Two of the academic parts are before lunch, and one is after, with the exact schedule determined by the component (7-8's have break-out sessions right before lunch, 9-10's begin the day with break-out sessions, and 11-12's have their break-out sessions after lunch).
 The seventh and eighth grade component spend a significant amount of time in the computer lab carrying out research activities related to their course work.

 The curriculum varies.
 Please visit the Math Circles website for more details.